aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/how-to-run-aspose-slides-cpp-in-docker/_index.md

 CMD ./build_sample.sh
 ```

-The file contains three main parts:
+The file contains three main parts (procedures):

-1. Installing the required tools to run Aspose.Slides for C++;
+1. Installing the tools required to run Aspose.Slides for C++:

 ```
 FROM ubuntu:16.04